StarlingUAS/fenswood_volcano_template/tutorial/finite_state.md

 ## Example code

+To load this example, first run `git checkout finite_state`.
+The key file is `controller.py` in the [fenswood_drone_controller/fenswood_drone_controller](../fenswood_drone_controller/fenswood_drone_controller) subdirectory.
+The remainder of this section describes how it works.
 As ever, only the changes from the previous [modular version](modular.md#example-code) are highlighted.

 ```
 import rclpy                                                    # type: ignore